AndreaCimminoArriaga/Sorbas/README.md

 ### Linking

-To link two datasets use sorbas with the output of sorbasRL.jar, which will be the file called \*-filtered.json as follows
+To link two datasets use sorbas with the output of sorbasRL.jar, which will be the file called \*-filtered.json as follows.
+Move to the valication directory in the restaurants scenario and type the following:

 ```
 java -jar sorbas.jar restaurants-input.json best_o_threshold best_d_threshold
 ```

+### Checking results

+After the execution of sorbasRL.jar and sorbas.jar a file will be created in the output folder, i.e., restaurants in our case, the file named effectiveness.csv contain the effectiveness of the basic rule (learnt with any state-of-the-art proposal) and the effectiveness of the sorbas learnt rule.
+In addition, to check the execution time there is a file named log that contains the trace of the execution, including the time required to learn or apply context-aware link rules

 ## Inputs